Curriculum

 By the end of this lesson, you should understand how variables work and be able to use them in Python programs.

 A variable is like a container or a label that holds a piece of data.
 You can think of a variable as a named box where we store information.
-Think of a named box like a wooden box with a label on it, into which you can place something.

 Example: Storing and Using Variables